Manage Threat Detection Policies

 See also: Set Up Notification Channels.

-Copy, Edit or Delete a Policy
+Duplicate or Convert a Managed Policy

 Select a row in the Runtime Policies list to expand the policy details